Panasonic ZS200 vs Fujifilm X-T20

 It is notable that the X-T20 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The ZS200 does not feature such a mic input.

-Both the ZS200 and the X-T20 are recent models that feature in their makers' current product line-up.
+Both the ZS200 and the X-T20 are recent models that are part of the current product line-up.
 The X-T20 replaced the earlier Fujifilm X-T10, while the ZS200 followed on from the Panasonic ZS100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Fujifilm websites.

 Review summary: Panasonic ZS200 vs Fujifilm X-T20

 So what is the bottom line?
 Which of the two cameras – the Panasonic ZS200 or the Fujifilm X-T20 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Panasonic Lumix DC-ZS200:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More detailed LCD: Has a higher resolution rear screen (1240k vs 1040k dots).